Herman Geelmuyden

-Herman Hammy Geelmuyden (born 22 January 2002) is a Norwegian footballer who plays as a striker for Åsane, on loan from Stabæk.
+Herman Hammy Geelmuyden (born 22 January 2002) is a Norwegian footballer who plays as a striker for Åsane.

 Career

 Stabæk

 Hailing from Stabekk, played in Stabæk Fotball from childhood.
 In 2017, Geelmuyden signed his first professional contract with Stabæk.
 He made his first-team debut in the 2019 Norwegian Football Cup, playing all of Stabæk's four cup matches in that campaign, and also scoring a goal in the second round.
 He made his league debut in June 2019 against Kristiansund.

 PSV

 After impressing in a few trials at PSV Eindhoven, Geelmuyden, whose contract with Stabæk expired at the end of 2019, joined the Dutch club in January 2020.
 Geelmuyden signed a deal until the summer of 2023 and was registered for the club's U19 squad.
 From the 2020–21 season, he was registered in the U18 squad.